2019 Yuen Long attack: 21 July Sheung Wan

-On Sunday 21 July, 2019 the Civil Human Rights Front organised a protest from Causeway Bay to Wan Chai on Hong Kong Island, with black being the dress code again.
+On Sunday 21 July, the CHRF organised a protest from Causeway Bay to Wan Chai on Hong Kong Island, with black being the dress code again.
 Police risk assessment of the procession was relatively high.
+Around 138,000 people participated in the procession organised by CHRF.

-On 21 July 2019, around 138 000 people participated in the procession organised by CHRF.
-Like most other processions since 1 July, it started peacefully but erupted into violent clashes between protesters and the Police outside the Liaison Office of the Central People’s Government (LOCPG) in Western District from around 18:30.
+Like most other processions since 1 July, it started peacefully but erupted into violent clashes between protesters and the Police outside the Liaison Office of the Central People's Government (LOCPG) in Western District from around 18:30.
 Many protestors, however, did not stop at the designated end point at Luard Road in Wan Chai, and continued to walk in the direction of Sheung Wan arriving at the Liaison Office of the Central People's Government in Hong Kong close to 7:00 pm.
 Protestors then proceeded to block roads, set objects on fire, throw eggs and black ink at the building and defaced the National Emblem on the building.
 The rally devolved into a violent clash between the protestors and the police.
 According to the police, the police force was mainly focused on the public procession on Hong Kong Island, while Yuen Long was manned on a "skeleton" basis.